nathan-08/react-day-3/README.md

 * Refer to API docs to get an API key.
 Store this key on state.
 This will be used as a query parameter in all other requests.
 * Once we have an API key, we need to get all products from the API. (both of these steps can happen in componentDidMount)
 * We will create a form where users can create a new product and submit it to the server.
-This should take in a name, desscriptions, price, and image url.
+This should take in a name, descriptions, price, and image url.

 <details><summary> Detailed Instructions </summary>